 The Texas Department of Insurance wants you to know some startling information:

 Last year, the Texas Department of Public Safety estimates that almost 20% of our vehicle collisions were caused by texting while driving.
-But that number is only what the texting driver admits to or can be proven by other evidence, so it is far higher.
+But that number is only what the texting driver admits to or can be proven by other evidence, and in our experience as car accident attorneys in Fort Worth, the number is likely to be far higher.

 This is why Texas banned texting while driving, becoming the 48th state to do so in 2017.
 But the fine for the first offense, if the police officer can even prove it, is only $25.00, hardly enough to deter conduct.